-Scott Schaefer is Kendall D. Garff Chair in Business Administration and Professor of Finance at the University of Utah’s David Eccles School of Business.
-He directs the Eccles School’s newest undergraduate major, Quantitative Analysis of Markets and Organizations, and serves on the steering committee for the Marriner S. Eccles Institute for Economics and Quantitative Analysis.
+Scott Schaefer is the John W. McIntyre Family Endowed Chair for Free Market Economics and Professor of Finance at the University of Utah’s David Eccles School of Business.
+He directs the Eccles School’s newest undergraduate major, Quantitative Analysis of Markets and Organizations.

 Professor Schaefer joined the Eccles faculty in 2005, and served as the School’s Associate Dean from 2009 to 2012.
 From 1995 to 2005 he was a professor at Northwestern University’s Kellogg School of Management, where he held the Richard M. Paget Chair in Management Policy.
 He was the Jon M. Huntsman Presidential Visiting Professor of Economics and Finance at Utah State University during Fall 2012.

 Professor Schaefer’s research focuses on personnel economics and the economics of organization.
 He has published on diverse topics such as CEO compensation, stock-based compensation for lower-level managers, the legal labor market, firms’ hiring practices, and the effects of employment discrimination protections on labor markets.